Reviews You Can Rely On

 Noise

-You can get excited by selecting a powerful fan, bringing it home, and turning it on only to find the thing that sounds like you're right next to a jet engine.
-Noise can be a critical factor in your enjoyment and can sometimes be a dealbreaker.
+You can get excited by selecting a powerful fan, bringing it home, and turning it on, only to find out the thing roars like a jet engine.
+Noise can be a critical factor in your enjoyment, and a fan that's too loud can be a dealbreaker for some.
 You want to create an oasis in your home or office, so a fan that operates like it is shooting off rounds will most likely not construct that sanctuary.
-Since this is an important factor, we tested the noise level at all levels while also comparing them relative to the same power output.
-Decibel readings alone don't fully characterize the noise these fans produce, so we additionally noted any unusual pitch, rattling, clicking, or vibration that came sputtering out.
+Since this is an important factor, we evaluated the noise level at multiple settings for each fan and also compared the noise level of each fan running at the same power output (as measured by our thrust test).
+Decibel readings alone don't fully characterize the noise these fans produce, so we also noted any unusual pitch, rattling, clicking, or vibration sounds that came sputtering out.

 Although the decibel reading is about average, we found the Dreo Touch Control to be one of the most pleasing to our ears overall.
 We didn't notice any annoying sounds that could distract you, allowing the natural fan noise to fade into the background, granting you peace in just a small space.
 The Dreo Cruiser Pro T1 did remarkably well when testing along a similar power output.
 However, when you crank up the levels on the fan, you can notice a bump up in volume as well.